icst2021satool/probabilistic-coupling-experiment/README.md

 # Probabilistic coupling experiment

 ## Data generation
-This repository contains scripts to calculate the *probabilistic coupling* [1] (referred here as *fault detection probability* -- FDP)  data for a subset of defects4j (d4j) projects.
+This repository contains the *probabilistic coupling* [1] (referred here as *fault detection probability* -- FDP)  data for a subset of defects4j (d4j) projects as well the scripts to calculate them.
 We use data flow coverage collected with a modified version of Jaguar [2] to calculate FDP.

 It includes:
 1. a link to Jaguar's raw data needed to calculated FDP;